maxsuel13/Amazing-Marvin-MCP/README.md

 - ✅ Don't share your API key in screenshots or logs
 - ✅ Keep your API key secure and treat it like a password

-### ⚖️ API Limitations & Rate Limiting
+### ⚖️ Performance & Limitations

-**Rate Limiting:**
-- Amazing Marvin API has rate limits on requests per minute
-- The MCP makes API calls as needed for each request
+**What to expect:**
+- Your AI assistant fetches fresh data from Amazing Marvin when you ask questions
-- Historical data is cached for 10 minutes to reduce API load
+- Historical data is cached briefly to avoid repeated requests
-- Rate limit errors (429) may occur with frequent requests

-**API Endpoint Characteristics:**
-- `/doneItems`: Provides completed tasks, can be filtered by date
-- `/todayItems`: Returns scheduled tasks for the current day
-- `/children`: Returns tasks belonging to a specific parent/project
-- `/categories`: Returns projects and categories
-- Data must be fetched through specific endpoints - no bulk data export

-**Performance Optimization:**
+- Response time depends on your internet connection to Amazing Marvin
+- Very frequent requests might occasionally hit rate limits (just wait a moment)

+**Technical details:**
+- Data is fetched in real-time for accuracy
-- Historical data is cached for 10 minutes (except today's data)
+- Some data is cached for 10 minutes to improve speed
-- Multiple API calls may be required for comprehensive queries
-- Batch operations are available for task creation and completion
+- Batch operations work efficiently for multiple tasks
-- Cache is cleared after 1 hour of inactivity
+- All the core Amazing Marvin features are supported

 ## 📄 License